Antony-Thornton/MS2---Memory-Game/README.md

 * As well as a numbers tab I would like to add a way to turn off the gifs on the memory game
     * Doing this will require updating the javascript to be inclusive but is not critical for submission
 * Build this site/game into "the Veggie Guy" fitness site
+* Create/design proper wireframe for Javascript page and implement

 <a name="technologies-used"></a>